-I would recommend you check out their products if you would like to keep an organized to do list or if you are someone prone to forget the things you set out to do and you need to have it visual and by you.
+I recommend you check out their products if you want to keep an organized to-do list or are prone to forget what you set out to do.

-Personally, I have found out that the more specific my goal is or my to-do lists are, the more likely I am to get it done.
+I have discovered that the more specific my goal or to-do lists are, the more likely I am to complete them.

-And besides, there is little or no motivation when you pick up a generalized to list and you feel overwhelmed with where to start.
+Besides, there is little or no motivation when you pick up a generalized list and feel overwhelmed with where to start.

 An example of a general and vague ‘to do’ would be ‘Write two articles by 6 pm or make more profit today.’

 This can be overwhelming.